blueskyfish/heringsfish-log-client/README.md

 # Heringsfish Log Client

-> The small browser client for the Payara (or Glassfish) application server.
+> TThe small browser client for viewing log message from the Payara (or Glassfish) application server.
 >
-> **Note**: This is the browser part.
+> **Note**: This is the browser part (or browser client).
 See at <https://github.com/blueskyfish/heringsfish-log.git> for the complete application.

+**Still under construction**

 ## Table of Content